-Some of Sortor’s publications include “The Business of Business in the Middle Ages,” “The Measure of Success: Evidence for Immigrant Networks in the Southern Low Countries, Saint-Omer 1413–1455,” “The Ieperleet Affair: The Struggle for Market Position in Late Medieval Flanders,” and “Saint-Omer and Its Textile Trades in the Late Middle Ages: A Contribution to the “Protoindustrialization” Debate.”
-She has also co-edited with Stanley Chodorow two editions of The Other Side of Western Civilization vol. 1, a collection of readings on European popular culture from antiquity through the Reformation.
-Her current research project, “Work, Business, and Investments: Economic Networks in a Fifteenth-century City,” entails exploring the intersection of social networks and profitable connections for medieval city dwellers.
+Some of Sortor’s publications include “The Business of Business in the Middle Ages,” “The Measure of Success: Evidence for Immigrant Networks in the Southern Low Countries, Saint-Omer 1413–1455,” “The Ieperleet Affair: The Struggle for Market Position in Late Medieval Flanders,” and “Saint-Omer and Its Textile Trades in the Late Middle Ages: A Contribution to the ‘Proto-Industrialization’ Debate.”
+She has also co-edited with Stanley Chodorow two editions of The Other Side of Western Civilization, Vol. 1, a collection of readings on European popular culture from antiquity through the Reformation.
+Her research project, “Work, Business, and Investments: Economic Networks in a Fifteenth-Century City,” entails exploring the intersection of social networks and profitable connections for medieval city dwellers.
 Most recently, Sortor has presented and co-led workshops on the topics of interdisciplinary teaching, learning, and learning spaces.